309thEDDGE/opal-helm/README.md

 ```

 Failed applications can be found by running `kubectl get apps -n argocd`.
 They will often appear to be stuck in the `progressing` state.

+#### Jupyterhub Gives Error `500` When Launching Server

+This can be caused by a couple of issues.

+Most commonly, this indicates that the `policy` attribute was not set correctly in Keycloak.
+See the `Set Permissions` section above.

+Another cause commonly seen after stopping/restarting Minikube is MinIO failing to connect to Keycloak.
+The simplest way to resolve this is in `K9s`.
+1. Type `:pods` and press enter
+2. Move your cursor down to the `<deployment name>-minio-ss-0-\*` pods.
+> **NOTE:** if this helm chart was installed as `opal-setup`, this will look like `opal-setup-minio-ss-0-\*`
+3. For each pod, press `ctrl-k j`.
+This will need to be done quickly.

 ## Nginx